 - Taking 'water' tablets (diuretics).

 The reasons why you 'binge eat' and then purge may not be easy to explain.
-Part of the problem may be due to a fear of getting fat, although it is often not just as simple as that.
+Part of the problem may be due to a fear of getting fat or wanting to lose weight, although it is often not just as simple as that.
 All sorts of emotions, feelings and attitudes may contribute.
 The physical act of bingeing and purging may be a way of dealing with your emotions in some way.

 Many women with bulimia have irregular periods, as hormone levels can be affected by poor diet.
 Periods may even stop altogether or you may find that your periods have never started, especially if you started having eating problems when you were younger.